redis/redis-doc/topics/cluster-spec.md

 In Redis cluster there are no central or proxy nodes, and one of the major design goals is linear scalability.

-Redis cluster sacrifices fault tolerance for consistence, so the system try to be as consistent as possible while guaranteeing limited resistance to net splits and node failures (we consider node failures as special cases of net splits).
+Redis cluster sacrifices fault tolerance for consistency, so the system tries to be as consistent as possible while guaranteeing limited resistance to net splits and node failures (we consider node failures as special cases of net splits).